dydxprotocol/v4-documentation/pages/getting_started/onboarding_faqs.md

         - If the order is fully filled, the order has status FILLED
         - If the cancelation of the order is included in a block, the order has status CANCELED the order can no longer be filled

-15. How do subaccounts work on v4?
+15. How do subaccounts work on dYdX Chain?
-    - In v4, each address’s subaccounts all fall under a single address, but they are labeled subaccount0, subaccount1, etc. This is unlike v3, where each subaccount was a secondary address.
+    - Each address’s subaccounts all fall under a single address, but they are labeled subaccount0, subaccount1, etc. This is unlike v3, where each subaccount was a secondary address.
-    - To begin trading on v4, you need to make sure your funds are in your subaccount.
+    - To begin trading, you need to make sure your funds are in your subaccount.
 You can do this two ways:
         - Frontend: Simply leave your frontend open and it will automatically sweep.
         - Backend: Simply transfer USDC to it like in [this example](https://github.com/dydxprotocol/v4-clients/blob/main/v4-client-js/examples/transfer_example_subaccount_transfer.ts).